Last Updated on October 2, 2022 by Jim Ferri

-Beyond two large marble-topped wooden tables, was a massive four-burner gas stove and oven with water circulating beneath the burners to keep the stovetop clean.
+Beyond two large marble-topped wooden tables, was a massive four-burner gas stove and oven.
+Water circulated beneath the burners to keep the stovetop clean.
 High-beamed ceilings and glass walls allowed natural light to flood the room.
 It was in this amazing kitchen that the magic began in our much-anticipated cooking class in Florence.

 The first plate we prepared was ragu that needed to simmer for two or three hours.
 For our preparations we were put at stations along the tables and began slicing, chopping and mixing.

-As we were given onions, carrots and celery each of us was assigned a task, with the fruits of our labors then tossed into a pot with ground veal and lots of olive oil to brown and cook.
+As we were given onions, carrots and celery each of us was assigned a task.
+The fruits of our labors were then tossed into a pot with ground veal and and oil to brown and cook.

-Carmela, our lively cook and teacher, for whom Mara interpreted throughout the day, soon had us rubbing a mix of basil and garlic on the pork roast and potatoes.
+Carmela was our lively cook and teacher, for whom Mara interpreted throughout the day.
+Soon she had us rubbing a mix of basil and garlic on the pork roast and potatoes.

 Bruschetta and Pasta

-Its taste was amazing, likely due to the fresh ingredients, and I can’t remember the last time I had tomatoes with such a rich taste.
+Its taste was amazing, likely due to the fresh ingredients.
+I couldn’t remember the last time I had tomatoes with such a rich taste.
 And, since we were in Italy, all of our work was accompanied by ample glasses of wine.

-Time flew by quickly and we were soon making pasta, which we also found incredibly easy using just a cup of flour and one egg.
+Time flew by quickly and we were soon making pasta.
+That we also found incredibly easy using just a cup of flour and one egg.
 Carmela, however, warned us that to make really good pasta you need to sing while rolling out the dough.

 A Class Creation – Pizza Fantastico

 After our handmade pastas were put aside to later cook with the ragu, we prepared to make pizza.
-I had guessed we would be doing so since soon after our arrival a farm worker had begun stoking the outside wood-burning oven and by this time its temperature had risen to 600°+.
+I had guessed we would be doing so since soon after our arrival a farm worker had begun stoking the outside wood-burning oven.
+By this time its temperature had risen to 600°+.

-Carmela’s niece Arla, a “pizzaiola” at Cucineria La Mattonaia in Florence, and who had arrived earlier, would be our pizza-making teacher.
-She first showed us how pizza dough is made and then brought us dough which had already been rising for 48 hours.
+Carmela’s niece Arla, a “pizzaiola” at Cucineria La Mattonaia in Florence, had joined our Florence cooking class.
+She would be our pizza-making teacher and first showed us how pizza dough is made.
+She then brought us dough which had already been rising for 48 hours.

 In pairs we rolled out the dough for individual pizzas, with a few brave souls tossing it into the air.
-Plenty of ingredients were put on the tables and after we each designed our own little masterpieces – again, it was all incredibly simple – we put each in the hot oven outside.
+Plenty of ingredients were put on the tables and we each designed our own little masterpieces.
+Again, it was all incredibly simple, and we put each in the hot oven outside.
 Amazingly it took only about 1½ minutes to make the dough rise and the crust brown.

 We all found the fruits of our labors delicious.
 Even I, who doesn’t particularly enjoy pizza as a rule, ate every bit.
 There is something to be said for fresh-made with fresh ingredients.